-- To connect mothers to early prenatal care. - Access to health insurance and benefits, like paid family and medical leave. - To improve equitable access to quality, affordable childcare, including during non-traditional hours. - Connect families to home visiting programs and other family resources. - To enhance families' awareness of and benefits of services. - Alleviate impacts of poverty, such as housing protections and safer neighborhoods.
+- To connect mothers/birthing parents to early prenatal care. - · Access to health insurance and benefits, like paid family medical leave. - To improve equitable access to quality, affordable childcare, including during non-traditional hours. - Connect families to home visiting programs and other family resources. - To enhance families' awareness of and benefits of services.